C4IROcean/velero-backup-for-kubernetes/README.md

 cat << EOF  > ~/velero-secret-file-k8s-arck-dev-odp.env
 # This top section of this file is used by velero program,
 #   during install operation.
-# This file can be safely "sourced" at login time,
-#   which ensures that the necessary variables are available.

 AZURE_SUBSCRIPTION_ID=${AZURE_SUBSCRIPTION_ID}
 AZURE_TENANT_ID=${AZURE_TENANT_ID}